I am grateful to my North American colleagues for entrusting me with the position of representing you on the IPA Board of Directors.

 Growing up in Rio de Janeiro to a Brazilian-Austrian family and educated in the United States underscores why so much of my professional life has been devoted to international psychoanalysis.
-Fluency in Portuguese, Spanish, French, German and English has allowed me to participate fully in inter-cultural dialogue and in the cross fertilization of ideas and traditions that characterize the IPA.
+Fluency in Portuguese, Spanish, French, German and English has allowed me to participate fully in inter-cultural dialogue and in the cross-fertilization of ideas and traditions that characterize the IPA.
 I will bring this perspective to the Board in the service of all North American members.
-I seek your support so that I can work on your behalf to ensure a strong future for psychoanalysis and an invigorated North American region.
+My multicultural background made engagement with the IPA and colleagues in Europe and Latin America a natural fit for me.
+I hope I can facilitate all members’ engagement in an international professional experience I have found so rewarding.
 For those members who wonder, “What does the IPA do for me?”
 I will work to make sure it delivers value and tangible benefits for its members.
-Part of the problem here is communication and I will ensure that you are kept very well informed.

 Our region has unique and challenging characteristics.
 There is a need to clarify what problems or challenges NAPSAC should be addressing.
 We need to discover what we can give to each other and how this can optimally occur.
 Issues of equitability are important, but may well resolve when NAPSAC’s mission is vital to all.